nobrainr/morphism/README.md

 ### Mappers Registry

-Morphism provides a powerful local registry where you can store your mappings' configuration by specifying a Type.
+Morphism provides a powerful local registry where you can store your mappings' configuration by specifying a Class Type.
 The transformation sequences are stored as a function in a WeakMap to speed the processing.

-**Register a mapping configuration**
+**Register a mapping configuration along with a Class**
 ```js
 class User {
     constructor(firstName, lastName, phoneNumber){